razmans/gdrivespreadsheet/README.md

 # gdrivespreadsheet
-Want to read from Google Spreadsheet with NodeJS/ExpressJS?
+Want to read from Google Spreadsheet with NodeJS/ExpressJS and output as JSON?
 Use this repo, just include your own credential.js, change the spreadsheetID and range.

 Resources: https://developers.google.com/sheets/api/quickstart/nodejs